 - Report on how technologies such as Cloud computing could be used to augment geospatial systems with multi-modal data from other agencies.

 - Left due to contract funding reduction and no open positions to transfer into.

 May 2012 – October 2013, Senior Computer Scientist

-- Created a modified Red Hat Enterprise Linux (5 and 6) installation disk for the USMC and NSA that automatically installs servers that are fully DISA STIG compliant using the RHEL Kickstart system.
+- Created modified Red Hat Enterprise Linux (RHEL) 5 and 6 installations for the USMC and NSA that automatically installs servers that are fully DISA STIG compliant using the RHEL Kickstart system.

 - Developed internal software for production that interfaces with US Government CAC cards and other authentication devices.
 System used a SQL Server back-end on Windows Server 2008.